askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 ## 2. Try Annotating
 Make sure that your Android device is connected, or if you are using the Android Emulator, make sure that it is open and running on your local machine.

-**askui** provides a feature where you can monitor how the visible elements are understood by **askui**.
+**AskUI** provides a feature where you can monitor how the visible elements are understood by **AskUI**.
 Try to change the code within `test/my-first-askui-test-suite.test.ts` to the following:
 ```ts
 import { aui } from './helper/jest.setup';